 Security Council Elections 2014

-The five seats available for election in 2014 will be distributed regionally as follows:
+The five seats available for election this year are distributed regionally as follows:

 • one seat for the African Group, currently held by Rwanda;

 • one seat for the Group of Asia and the Pacific Small Island Developing States (Asia-Pacific Group), currently held by the Republic of Korea;

 • one seat for the Group of Latin American and Caribbean States (GRULAC), currently held by Argentina; and

 • two seats for the Western European and Others Group (WEOG), currently held by Australia and Luxembourg.